 - Apply the basic methodologies and conceptual skills of game design

-- Develop an understanding of what games are and how games create meaningful play experiences for player
+- Value how games create meaningful play experiences for player

 - Have knowledge of the changing landscapes of contemporary gaming, including mobile, virtual reality and augmented reality gaming experiences

-- Understand the motivational, transformative and powerful potentials for play and other ludic experiences in persuasive game design
+- Articulate the motivational, transformative and powerful potentials for play and other ludic experiences in persuasive game design

 On completion of this subject, students should have developed the following generic skills: